Effort Discrimination and Curvature of Contest Technology in Conflict Networks: Introduction

 \section{Introduction}

-The structure of interaction or relation---visually represented as a network---has become increasingly important in shaping individually strategic choices, resulting in numerous studies of network games within the last few years.
-Classical studies have mainly concentrated on the network games with linear best-replies and on the network games of strategic complements and substitutes; see \cite{ballester2006s}, \cite{bramoulle2007}, \cite{galeotti2010}, etc. Those papers typically explore how network structure impacts equilibrium behavior in various settings.
+The structure of interaction or relation---visually represented as a network---has become increasingly important in shaping individually strategic choices, resulting in numerous studies of games played on networks within the last few years.
+Classical studies have mainly concentrated on the network games with linear best-replies and on the network games of strategic complements and substitutes; see, for instance, \cite{ballester2006s}, \cite{bramoulle2007}, \cite{galeotti2010}, etc. Those papers typically explore how network structure impacts equilibrium behavior in various settings.

-Conflicts over networks are a class of network games, where contestants can simultaneously participate in multiple battles with heterogeneous valuations and sizes.
-The multi-battle relationships can be conveniently modeled as a network, allowing complicate conflictual relationships, beyond the traditional studies on contests without network structures.
-For instance, the leading technology firms, such as Google, Apple, and Microsoft, invest a significant amount of resources into research and development (R\&D) on the internet markets, which comprises the basis for achieving competitive advantages over competitors.
-The firms' product range, to which their R\&D is dedicated, is relatively wide, including operating systems, browsers, search engines, cloud services, etc. The strategic interaction among multiple competitors within multi-market(-product) can be conveniently analyzed using a network approach.
+Conflicts over networks are a class of network games, where contestants can simultaneously participate in multiple battles with various valuations and sizes.
+The multi-battle relationships can be conveniently modeled as a network, allowing complex conflictual relationships, beyond the traditional studies on contests without network structures.
+For instance, the leading high tech companies, such as Google, Apple, and Microsoft, invest a significant amount of resources into research and development (R\&D) on the internet markets, which comprises the basis for achieving competitive advantages over competitors.
+The firms' product range, to which their R\&D is dedicated, is relatively wide, including operating systems, AI, browsers, search engines, cloud services, etc. The strategic interaction among multiple competitors within multi-market(-product) can be conveniently analyzed using a network approach.